movestore/Point-Cluster-Detection/README.md

 `dur_unit`: Duration unit for variable `dur`.
 Can be `hours`, `days` or `weeks`.
 Default `days`.

-`maxgap`: Maximum tolerated gap duration between successive locations in a cluster.
+`maxgap`: Maximum tolerated usage gap duration between successive locations in a cluster.
 Individuals to who the loations belong are irrelevant.
 Clusters are split at gaps exceeding this maximum gap duration.
 Unit below.
 Default 1.

 `gap_unit`: Duration unit for variable `maxgap`.
 Can be `hours`, `days` or `weeks`.
 Default `days`.